 - Silent wave motor for quick, accurate, and quiet autofocus performance.

-- Incredibly fast lens ideal for indoors and outdoors environment as well as general photography.
+- Incredibly fast lens ideal for indoor and outdoor environments as well as general photography.

 - Close focusing on 0.8 feet for a creative perspective.